biogeme.expressions

 Complex expressions

-When an expression is deemed complex in Biogeme, the getValue function is not available.
-Only the getValue_c function must be used.
+When an expression is deemed complex in Biogeme, the get_value function is not available.
+Only the get_value_c function must be used.
 It calculates the expressions using a C++ implementation of the expression.

 Normal CDF: it calculates